KlipperScreen/KlipperScreen/docs/VNC.md

     * Triple-click "Home" button
     * Guided access pops up
     * Press "Start"
-    * Now iPad is locked to VNC viewer until "Guided access" mode is disabled by triple-clicking "Home" button and entering the restrictions password.
+    * Now iPad is locked to VNC viewer until "Guided access" mode is disabled by triple-clicking "Home" button and entering the password.
     ##### On the VNC viewer:
     * Press "+" button at the top right
     * Enter IP address of your print host.